njsdias/ApacheSpark2-BigData/3-SparkExamples/FriendsByAge.md

 **Run the project**

-  - 1: Copy the file fakefriendscsv to the project folder (C:\SparkScala)
+  - 1: Copy the file fakefriends.csv to the project folder (C:\SparkScala)

   - 2: Open the Eclipse.
 Select the project.
-Right click above the packahe.
+Right click above the package.
 Select Import... -> File Systems -> Select the folder C:\SparkScala (where you have the files for the course) -> Select FriendsByAge

   - 3: Go to main menu RUN -> Run Configuration ... -> Click twice above _Scala Application_ -> Name: FriendsByAge -> Main Classe: com.orgname.spark.FriendsByAge -> Click in Run button